-If you are considering becoming an Uber driver in Australia, then Uber presents a fantastic opportunity to put your car to work and start pulling-in some serious cash.
+If you are considering becoming an Rideshare driver in Australia, then DiDi, Ola and Uber present a fantastic opportunity to put your car to work and start pulling-in some serious cash.

-There are a few Uber driver requirements in Australia that need to be met before you can start to drive and earn.
+There are a few Rideshare driver requirements in Australia that need to be met before you can start to drive and earn.

 So let’s look at these requirements in more detail.